engineyard/engineyard-migrate/README.md

 ## Migration from Salesforce Heroku

+The migration tool assumes you have:

+* A running Heroku application with your data in its SQL database
+* A Gemfile, rather than Heroku's deprecated .gems format
+* Added `mysql2` to your Gemfile
+* This upgraded application running on AppCloud without any of your data

 ### Database

 Your SQL database is automatically migrated to your AppCloud application via `ey-migrate heroku`.